acacereswright/acacereswright.github.io/research.md

 ## Current Projects

 I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
 This involves topic modelling, as well as developing tools to identify pairs of similar users across these groups.

-Along with this, I am spending time working on fine tuning large language models for classification tasks using unlabelled data.
+Along with this, I am investigating the emergence, engagement with, and discussions of conspiracy theories online.

 ## Publications